 Nurturing bioinformatics expertise in Africa

-In 2020 Oxford Nanopore partnered with the Nairobi-based BecA Hub at the International Livestock Research Institute to deliver an in-depth training programme, Third-generation genomics and bioinformatics for agribiosciences in Africa.
-In this programme 12 scientists selected by application from institutes across the African continent will undertake advanced training in all aspect of the genomics workflow from sample selection, DNA extraction, nanopore sequencing and bioinformatics.
-Students will emerge from this programme as true experts in nanopore sequencing and will go on to disseminate their knowledge in their home institutes with ongoing support from Oxford Nanopore.
+In 2021 Oxford Nanopore partnered with the Nairobi-based BecA Hub at the International Livestock Research Institute to deliver an in-depth training programme, Third-generation genomics and bioinformatics for agribiosciences in Africa.
+In this programme 14 scientists selected by application from institutes across the African continent undertook advanced training in all aspect of the genomics workflow from sample selection, DNA extraction, nanopore sequencing and bioinformatics.
+The students emerged from this programme as true experts in nanopore sequencing and will go on to disseminate their knowledge in their home institutes with ongoing support from Oxford Nanopore.

 Fighting Cassava Viruses With Nanopore Sequencing